Artist ProfileShirley Stocks

-Additional study has included workshops with watercolorists Roger Armstrong, Phyllis Case Bennett, Don O'Neill, Jane London, Cecile Johnson, pastels with Harley Brown, and oil painting with Clyde Aspevig, Joyce Pike, Steve Elliott, Don Stone, and her husband, Richard Galusha.
-She has taught watercolor, drawing and computer graphics at Colorado Mountain College in Steamboat Springs, as well as private lessons and workshops.
-She may be contacted at her studio in Hahns Peak Village, Colorado, a historical old mining town about 27 miles north of Steamboat Springs or at the Wild Horse Gallery located on the mountain in the lobby of the Sheraton Hotel in Steamboat Springs, CO.
+Shirley's additional study has included workshops with watercolorists Roger Armstrong, Phyllis Case Bennett, Don O'Neill, Jane London, Cecile Johnson, pastels with Harley Brown, and oil painting with Clyde Aspevig, Joyce Pike, Steve Elliott, Don Stone, and her husband, Richard Galusha.
+She has taught watercolor, drawing and computer graphics at Colorado Mountain College in Steamboat Springs as well as private lessons and workshops.
+She may be contacted at her studio in Hahns Peak Village, Colorado, a historical old mining town about 27 miles north of Steamboat Springs or through the Wild Horse Gallery, which is located in Downtown Steamboat Springs at the corner of 8th Street and Lincoln Avenue.

 Shows and Awards include:

 Winsor & Newton Special Award